 No. Submitting your information is free and carries no obligation.
 You decide if and how to move forward.

-Early intervention means more programs are available.
-It means the servicer hasn't yet escalated to foreclosure proceedings.
-It means there's still time to submit a complete application, trigger federal protections, and negotiate real terms — rather than scrambling for last-minute options when the foreclosure sale is imminent.
+Early intervention means more programs are available under the applicable investor waterfall (Fannie Mae Servicing Guide D2-3.2, Freddie Mac Servicing Guide Chapter 9203, the FHA framework under 24 C.F.R. § 203.371 and § 203.605, or the VA framework under 38 C.F.R. § 36.4350).
+It means the servicer hasn't yet escalated past the 12 C.F.R. § 1024.41(f) 120-day boundary.
+It means there's still time to submit a facially complete application under 12 C.F.R. § 1024.41(b)(2)(i)(B), trigger the 12 C.F.R. § 1024.41(c) and (g) protections, and negotiate real terms — rather than scrambling for last-minute options when the foreclosure sale is imminent and the 12 C.F.R. § 1024.41(h) appeal window has already closed.

 You've already taken the first step by researching your options.
-The next step is connecting with a professional who can evaluate your specific situation — your loan type, your servicer, your timeline — and move fast enough to matter.
+The next step is connecting with a professional who can evaluate your specific situation — your loan type, your investor, your timeline — and move fast enough to matter.

 It Takes 60 Seconds to Find Out What's Available

-What happens after I submit my information?
+See My Options →What happens after I submit my information?

-A mortgage relief professional will review your situation and reach out to discuss your options — during business hours, usually within minutes of submitting your information.
+A mortgage relief professional may reach out to review your situation and reach out to discuss your options — during business hours, usually within minutes of submitting your information.

 Is this really free?

 Yes.
-There is no cost to submit your information.
+Submitting your information does not create any obligation.
 If you choose to work with a mortgage relief professional who contacts you, they may charge fees for their services — those are between you and them.

 Am I committing to anything?